Plumeria rubra: Description

 Plumeria rubra belongs to the dogbane family and grows as a spreading shrub or small tree to a height of 2–8 m and similar width.
 It has a thick succulent trunk and sausage-like blunt branches covered with a thin grey bark.
 The branches are somewhat brittle and when broken, ooze a white latex that can be irritating to the skin and mucous membranes.
 This latex found in the stem of the plants is in fact toxic, but not deadly unless present in large quantities.
 The large green leaves can reach 30 to 50 cm long and are arranged alternately and clustered at the end of the branches.
 The boles of these plants can be up to 25 cm in the wild.
 It tends to be smaller in cultivation.

 They are deciduous, falling in the cooler months of the year.
 The flowers are terminal, appearing at the ends of branches over the summer.
 Often profuse and very prominent, they are strongly fragrant, and have five petals.
-The flowers give off their fragrance in the morning and in the evening.
+The flowers give off their fragrance in the morning and in the evening,.
+The sweet fragrance functions as an attractant of hawkmoths, the primary pollinators of the species.
 This fragrance is similar to that of rose, citrus, and cinnamon.
 The colors range from the common pink to white with shades of yellow in the centre of the flower.
 Initially tubular before opening out, the flowers are 5–7.5 cm in diameter, and only rarely go on to produce seed - 20-60 winged seeds are contained in a 17.5 cm pod.
+The tubular corolla is well-suited for the elongated proboscides of the hawkmoth, allowing successful pollen transfer during visits of the flowers.
 The fruits are cylindrical pods that are rarely found in cultivation.

+Pollination

+The Plumeria Rubra species is primarily pollinated by hawkmoths.
+The flowers produce a strong fragrance that becomes more prominent in the evening and nighttime, aligning with the period of greatest hawkmoth activity.
+Although the flowers attract pollinators through fragrance and appearance, they actually produce little to no nectar, a pollination strategy known as deceptive pollination.

+While searching for nectar, the hawkmoths insert their long proboscides into the flower's tubular corolla, where they come into contact with the reproductive structures of the flower and transfer pollen.
+Studies have reported several hawkmoths carrying Plumeria flower pollen, demonstrating their role as effective pollinators.